Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 Butthurt much (Score:2)

-Potential of circumvention = protection of rights (Score:3)
+Potential of circumvention = protection of rights (Score:5, Insightful)

 Re: (Score:2)

+Bitcoin is stuck at less than 10 transactions per second.
+Total value of all bitcoins is somewhere close to 200 billion USD.
+This makes Bitcoin practically useless for actual transactions.
+The ratio of transaction capacity to value just isn't there -- it only works if most of the money sits still the vast majority of the time.

-Wrong kind of artificial scarcity (Score:2)
+Wrong kind of artificial scarcity (Score:4, Insightful)

 A good currency should do a few things: